MODERN SLAVERY STATEMENT

 In order to assess the effectiveness of the measures we take, we regularly review our policies and procedures in relation to modern slavery and human trafficking and will include updates on any actions we take in future modern slavery statements.

-This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes the PGA European Tour Group’s slavery and human trafficking statement for the financial year ending 31 December 2018.
+This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes the PGA European Tour Group’s slavery and human trafficking statement for the financial year ending 31 December 2019.
+This statement was approved by the Board on 30 November 2020 and is signed on the Board’s behalf and on behalf of PGA European Tour and its Group companies.

 Name: David Williams